VulknData/vulkn/docs/getting_started.md

 ## Where to next?

-Now that you've created a few vectors, a data frame and executed some queries it's time to explore other topics such as ASOF joins, SQL extensions and loading data.
+Now that you've created a few vectors, a DataTable and executed some queries it's time to explore other topics such as ASOF joins, SQL extensions and loading data.